vipuljoshi0001/gepunch/README.md

 # gepunch
 This website keeps the track of the faculty working hours and display it in graphical form .
-Languages used in the website are html,java,css and tools like figma for desigining the webpage
+Languages used in the website are html,java,css and tools like figma for desigining the webpage.....